FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 }
 ```

-The above program will read in the file we just created as bytes, so the type
+The above program will read in the file we just created as bytes, making the type
 of `contents` is `Vec<u8>`.
 Since vectors are indexable on ranges, we then
 print bytes 0 through 15 (note the range is "exclusive" so the upper end of the range is 16).
 Let's see what happens when we run this.